vigetlabs/pointless-ai/README.md

 This will "pin" the JS package to a version string, e.g., installing react will yield `https://ga.jspm.io/npm:react@17.0.2/index.js`.
 This can be seen under `config/importmap.rb`

 In order to get Tailwind to run and compile, have another terminal open running `yarn build:css --watch`

+### Adding credentials

+Adding credentials to the `credentials.yml.enc` file
+1. Run rails `credentials:edit`
+2. Add your secrets
+3. Save and quit.
+This will encrypt the file.